 Powell’s investigations distill the unease of today.
 Night time narratives are especially palpable psychological atmospheres.
 Cinematic details and an impermeable ambience describe a suspense that is neither outright scary nor sad, but quietly unreachable and ominous.
 Akin to the cadence of an Alfred Hitchcock narrative, these familiar scenarios oscillate between the fixed and the abstract, showing that uneventfulness can be just as jarring as the extraordinary.

 Portraying a dislodged relationship to the familiar, Powell’s distilled moments in time are imbued with duplicity—a suggestion of something uncanny or anxious, which could also be nothing at all.

-Born in 1989 in Milwaukee, WI, Dana Powell lives and works in Brooklyn, NY.
+Born in 1989 in Milwaukee, WI, Dana Powell lives and works in Winston-Salem, North Carolina.
 The artist graduated with a BFA from Cooper Union in 2015 and completed a residency at the Still House Group the following year.

 Dana Powell: Drinking DustTanya Bonakdar Gallery, Los Angeles July 24 - August 28, 2021

 Dana Powell: I think I will just talk to myselfTanya Bonakdar Gallery, Online January 30 - February 20, 2021

 Dana Powell: BurnerTanya Bonakdar Gallery, New York June 6 - July 26, 2019

 PINE BARRENSTanya Bonakdar Gallery, New York June 21 - July 27, 2018